fern-api/fern/README.md

 ### 🌿 SDKs

 Generate idiomatic SDKs (client libraries).
 Fern keeps your SDKs synchronized with your backend, eliminating the need to manually maintain your SDKs as your API changes.
+Fern can publish your SDKs to registries, like npm, Maven, and PyPI.

 Currently, the following languages are supported: